Manufacture nationale de Sèvres: Women at the royal manufactory

 At the Manufacture de Vincennes, in 1748, a "floristry" composed of twenty young girls was established under the direction of Madame Gravant.
 It continued its activities until 1753, when women were banned from the factory.
 In 1756 Sèvres employed two hundred male workers.

 "...
 The few women who continued to work at Vincennes and then at Sèvres, after this [the floristry], henceforth worked from home, picking up the wares, taking them home and bringing them back each day, despite the risk of breaking the delicate objects which they painted and burnished.".

+Notable women artists who worked at the Manufacture under Brongniart's directorship include Marie-Victoire Jaquotot, Adélaïde Durand-Ducluzeau and Sophie Bompart-Debon.